ConficturaStudios/seed-engine/README.md

 The following are features planned for v1.0.0:

-- ECS based arcitecture using [EnTT](https://github.com/skypjack/entt)
+- ECS based architecture using [EnTT](https://github.com/skypjack/entt)
 - Deferred and Forward Rendering options
 - Multiple Graphics APIs (see [Graphics](#Graphics))
 - Mobile platform support (see [Platforms](#Platforms))